Data-and-Trust-Alliance/DPS/specification.md

 - Legal compliance
   - Detailed metadata on data processing and storage geographies, consent locations, and the license to use the data ensured that all AI operations remained within legal boundaries, respecting data sovereignty laws and consent agreements.

-## Datatypes
+# Datatypes

-Primitive Datatypes
+## Primitive Datatypes

+These datatypes are commonly understood.

-- String - A sequence of Unicode characters
+- **String** - A sequence of Unicode characters
-- URI - A Uniform Resource Identifier Reference [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986).
+- **URI** - A Uniform Resource Identifier Reference [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986).
 Note: URIs are case sensitive.
 For UUID (urn:uuid:53fefa32-fcbb-4ff8-8a92-55ee120877b7) use all lowercase
-- URL - A Uniform Resource Locator [RFC 1738](https://datatracker.ietf.org/doc/html/rfc1738).
+- **URL** - A Uniform Resource Locator [RFC 1738](https://datatracker.ietf.org/doc/html/rfc1738).
 Note URLs are accessed directly using the specified protocol.
 Common URL protocols are http{s}:, ftp:, mailto: and mllp:, though many others are defined
-- Markdown - This specification requires and uses the [GFM (Github Flavored Markdown)](https://github.github.com/gfm/) extensions on [CommonMark](http://spec.commonmark.org/0.28/) format, with the exception of support for inline HTML which is not supported.
+- **Markdown** - A String that can include markdown.
+This specification requires and uses the [GFM (Github Flavored Markdown)](https://github.github.com/gfm/) extensions on [CommonMark](http://spec.commonmark.org/0.28/) format, with the exception of support for inline HTML which is not supported.
-- dateTime	A date, date-time or partial date (e.g. just year or year + month) as used in human communication.
+- **dateTime**	A date, date-time or partial date (e.g. just year or year + month) as used in human communication.
 The format is a subset of [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html) icon: YYYY, YYYY-MM, YYYY-MM-DD or YYYY-MM-DDThh:mm:ss+zz:zz, e.g. 2018, 1973-06, 1905-08-23, 2015-02-07T13:28:17-05:00 or 2017-01-01T00:00:00.000Z.
 If hours and minutes are specified, a timezone offset SHALL be populated.
 Actual timezone codes can be sent using the Timezone Code extension, if desired.
 Seconds must be provided due to schema type constraints but may be zero-filled and may be ignored at receiver discretion.
 Milliseconds are optionally allowed.
 Dates SHALL be valid dates.
 The time "24:00" is not allowed.
 Leap Seconds are allowed

+## Complex Datatypes

-Complex Datatypes: These are made up of more than one child element as described.
+These are made up of more than one child element as described.

 ![Datatype Structure](./out/ImageSource/datatypes/datatypes.svg)

-### Organization
+## Organization

 - Legal Entity Name
   - Element-Name: `name`